-The Company also has a bank line of credit providing for borrowings of up to \$,050,000 which expires on August 30, 2021 and bears interest at 1.8 percentage points over the 30-day LIBOR rate.
-The Company did not utilize this line of credit during the first six months of 2021 or 2020 and there were no borrowings outstanding as of June 30, 2021 or December 31, 2020.
-There are no financial covenants related to the line of credit, and the line of credit is collateralized by the Company's assets.
+The Company also had a bank line of credit providing for borrowings of up to $\Sigma$ ,050,000 which was renewed on August 30, 2021 and expires on December 31, 2021 if not renewed and bears interest at 0.85 percentage points over the highest Prime rate.
+The Company did not utilize this line of credit or its previous line of credit during the first nine months of 2021 or 2020 and there were no borrowings outstanding as of September 30, 2021 or December 31, 2020.
+There are no financial covenants related to the line of credit, and the line of credit is collateralized by some of the Company's assets.